 Strange New Worlds In Production

 The latest update on the status of Star Trek: Strange New Worlds comes from Star Trek’s current head honcho Alex Kurtzman, who confirmed that the show is still in production.
-He says they’re planning to begin shooting the series in 2021.
+He said they’re planning to begin shooting the series in 2021.
+While that proved true, a release date is still unknown.
+The earliest possibility is in 2022.

 Here’s the full quote from Kurtzman talking to Gold Derby…